Pre-Islamic Arab trade: Land trade

 The Arabs land trade, which spanned from their hometown in south of Yemen has touched the trades in Silk Road and Indian Ocean trade particularly in which the modern historians coined in "Frankincense and myrrh" theory, which spread by them through camel caravans.
-This south Arabian peoples trade activities has existed from the era of Queen of Sheba according to biblical historiography.

 Land trade extended as far as the Caucasus Mountains.
 The road began in the city of Qanī in Hadhramaut, and branched into two paths 160 mi apart.
 The first path led east, along Wadī Mayfa'a to Shabwa; the second led from Qanī to Wadī Hajar and passed through Wadī Armah, the water source for Shabwa.
 From Shabwa, the road turned towards Aden and led to Najran.
 The road continued northeast from Najdan to Wadī Al-Dawasir, passing the villages of al-Faw and al-Aflaj (where it branched in two directions).
 The first led east to the Persian Gulf, and the other led north to the Levant.